-How to Transplant Your Plants to Bigger Pots
+How to Easily Transplant Plants Without Killing Them

 If you’re like me, your house may be overflowing with plants.
 You can’t seem to stop yourself from buying new ones every time you go to the store, and before long, your windowsills and shelves are packed full.
-But sometimes your plants get too big for their pots, and you have to transplant them into bigger ones.
+But sometimes our little green friends get too big for their pots and you need to know how to transplant plants without killing them!

 Whether you’re a green-thumbed gardening enthusiast or just starting out, transplanting your plants into larger pots is a great way to give them the extra space they need to grow.
 But if you’re not sure how to go about it, don’t worry – I’ve got you covered!